sinai-dev/UnityExplorer/README.md

 ### BepInEx

+Note: For IL2CPP you should use [BepInEx 6 (Bleeding Edge)](https://builds.bepis.io/projects/bepinex_be), for Mono you should use [BepInEx 5](https://github.com/BepInEx/BepInEx/releases) (until Mono support stabilizes in BepInEx 6).

 0. Install [BepInEx](https://github.com/BepInEx/BepInEx) for your game.
 1. Download the UnityExplorer release for BepInEx IL2CPP or Mono above.
 2. Take the `UnityExplorer.BIE.___.dll` file and put it in `[GameFolder]\BepInEx\plugins\`
 3. In IL2CPP, it is highly recommended to get the base Unity libs for the game's Unity version and put them in the `BepInEx\unity-libs\` folder.

 ### MelonLoader

+Note: You must use version 0.3 of MelonLoader or greater.
+Version 0.3 is currently in pre-release, so you must opt-in from your MelonLoader installer (enable alpha releases).

 0. Install [MelonLoader](https://github.com/HerpDerpinstine/MelonLoader) for your game.
 1. Download the UnityExplorer release for MelonLoader IL2CPP or Mono above.